 Here’s Pete Seeger sharing his thoughts in an interview about how he performs the song “”We Shall Overcome”.

 If you want your students to sing along–this video is just the lyrics.
 The music is Peter Seeger singing at a live concert.

 There are many wonderful children’s books written to help teach children about MLK day.
 This is a link to another blog with a whole list of them.
-This book is found on Amazon–I am not affiliated with this link.
+This book is found on Amazon.

 My elementary teacher friends will be using this Literacy Resource-